TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

     BeneficiaryVASP[Beneficiary VASP] -.->|for| Beneficiary
 ```

- Another stricter approach would be for the Settlement Address to provide an additional cryptographical proof that they are controlled by the Beneficiary VASP, which would cryptographically prove the relationship:
+ Another stricter approach would be for the Settlement Address to provide additional cryptographical proof that they are controlled by the Beneficiary VASP, which would cryptographically prove the relationship

 ```mermaid
 graph TD